MrHus/Hadouken/README.md

 Hadouken is a clojure template system.
 What it aim's to do is take a file and extract all the clojure expressions and replace them with their values.

+## Example 1: HTML

-For example we have file: test.tpl
+We have file: test.tpl

 // test.tpl
 <html>